kalgynirae/subjunctive/README.md

     you configured Git with is associated with your account (you can associate additional email addresses in the account settings).

+    Navigate to this page and click the *Fork* button.
+Once the process completes, look down the right side of the page for the *clone URL* (on Windows you'll want the HTTPS URL; on Linux or Mac OS you probably want the SSH URL).
+Use this to clone the repository to your computer.

+        $ git clone <URL>

+    This will create a directory called `subjunctive`.

+    You'll also want to set up *our* repository as a remote.

+        $ git remote add ufgmg https://github.com/ufgmg/subjunctive.git

 4.  **your editor**

     I strongly recommend against trying to use an IDE for this